Mark your calendar: Upcoming events in the Lynchburg area (copy)

 Aug.
 6

 Out of Spite rocks The Clubhouse, 8 p.m., at The Clubhouse Bar & Billiards, 21174 Timberlake Road, Lynchburg.
-Out of Spite brings a variety of modern country, old school hip hop, dance, pop and rock. $10 cover charge at the door.
+Out of Spite brings a variety of modern country, old school hip hop, dance, pop, and rock. $10 cover at the door.

 Oct.
 8

 Out of Spite rocks The Clubhouse, 8 p.m., at The Clubhouse Bar & Billiards, 21174 Timberlake Road, Lynchburg.
-Out of Spite brings a variety of modern country, old school hip hop, dance, pop and rock. $10 cover charge at the door.
+Out of Spite brings a variety of modern country, old school hip hop, dance, pop, and rock. $10 cover at the door.

 Nov.
 5